acekyd/devcomm/app/Repositories/repositories.md

 An IOC container typically has a contract (which is an interface describing the methods to be implemented); and a class which implements the methods

  3. Create a file called name-of-model-Contract.php (UserContract.php)
- 4. Create another file called Eloquent-name-of-model-Repository.php (EloquentUserRepository.php)
+ 4. Create another file called name-of-model-Repository.php (UserRepository.php)

 You also need a service provider to bind the contract and it's implementation